pagkly/Zed/Investopedia4/Reading into the Dependency Ratio.md

 ## An Analysis of Dependency Ratios

-Dependency ratios are generally reviewed to compare the percentage of the total population, classified as working age, that will support the rest of the nonworking age population.
+Dependency ratios are generally reviewed to compare the percentage of the total population, classified as working age, that [[Will|will]] support the rest of the nonworking age population.
 This provides an overview for economists to track shifts in the population.
 As the percentage of non-working citizens rises, those who are working are likely subject to increased taxes to compensate for the larger dependent population.

 At times, the dependency ratio is adjusted to reflect more accurate dependency.
 This is due to the fact those over 64 often require more government assistance than dependents under the age of 15.
 As the overall age of the population rises, the ratio can be shifted to reflect the increased needs associated with an aging population.